pynufft/pynufft/doc/source/tutor/basic_use.rst

 If batch = None, y has a shape which is equal to (M, ).
 The returned image.shape is equal to Nd.

-If batch exists, y has a shape which is equal to (M, batch).
+If a batch number is provided, y has a shape which is equal to (M, batch).
 The returned image.shape is equal to Nd + (batch, ).